-Civilian jail board members scold St. Louis mayor for lack of help, as they fight for access
+Civilian jail board members scold St. Louis mayor for lack of help as they fight for access

-ST. LOUIS— Members of a civilian oversight board created to investigate the city's jail say they are fed up and ready to resign if Mayor Tishaura O. Jones doesn’t step in and clear the way for them to investigate reports of mistreatment and poor conditions in the jail.
+ST. LOUIS — Members of a civilian oversight board created to investigate the city’s jail say they are fed up and ready to resign if Mayor Tishaura O. Jones doesn’t step in and clear the way for them to investigate reports of mistreatment and poor conditions in the jail.

 Board members say they have been denied access inside the jail, and haven’t been allowed to read detainee health reports or other materials needed to do their job.